 This document covers the requirements for monitoring of a wide range of steam/water circuits of generating and equivalent plants.
-The range includes drum, subcritical, and supercritical once-through boilers in conventional fossil-fired plants together with the heat recovery steam generators (HRSG) of combined cycle plants.
-In combined cycles, the inclusion of multiple pressure circuits will, in some cases, introduce complexities, particularly where low pressure systems operate, in part, as feed circuits for higher-pressure systems.
-Fast start and frequently started HRSGs will also need some additional instrumentation as outlined in the previous section.
-The scope of coverage also includes some cogeneration plants in which part or all of the condensate may derive from steam used in an application that is external to the main circuit.
-This can introduce additional requirements for monitoring.
+The range includes drum, subcritical, and supercritical oncethrough boilers in conventional fossil-fired plants together with the heat recovery steam generators (HRSG) of combined cycle plants.
+In combined cycles, the inclusion of multiple pressure circuits will, in some cases, introduce complexities, particularly where low pressure systems operate, in part, as feed circuits for higher pressure systems.
+Fast start and frequently started units will also need some additional instrumentation as outlined in the previous section.
+The scope of coverage also includes some cogeneration and industrial plants in which part or all of the condensate may derive from steam used in an application that is external to the main circuit.
+This can introduce additional requirements for monitoring, preferably at the condensate return stream before entering the main condensate circuit, especially in the cases where contamination of return condensate cannot be excluded.

 In all cases, it is essential to ensure adequacy and reliability of sample extraction, conditioning, and delivery to the instruments.
-This vital requirement will require discussion in a separate IAPWS technical guidance document.
+This is discussed in the IAPWS TGD on corrosion product sampling and analysis [6].